ronny332/TA_CoE/README.md

 There are no external dependencies (besides the included libraries).
 A C++11 compiler is required to get the souce code built.
 It should work on many modern *nix plattforms.

 Currently the software is not fully usable.
-The data is read, but the telnet server understand only a `list` command.
+The data is read, but the telnet server understands only a `list` command.

 # Build
 * clone this repository: `git clone https://github.com/ronny332/TA_CoE`